german-easy-to-read/statements/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 This workshop is a GermEval-task and will be co-located with [KONVENS 2024](https://konvens-2024.univie.ac.at/).
 We welcome contributions in English (preferred) and German.
-Prior to submitting a contribution, we kindly ask every participant / participating team to register via our [form](https://docs.google.com/forms/d/e/1FAIpQLSeD7W4jvrw0PKufz44NA4KgP-cSlHCl5hofBtvBoR30oc4krg/viewform?usp=sf_link)
+Submissions can tackle one or two of the sub tasks, deciding for only one sub task has no effect on the acceptance of the submission.
+Prior to submitting a contribution, we kindly ask every participant / participating team to register via our [form](https://docs.google.com/forms/d/e/1FAIpQLSeD7W4jvrw0PKufz44NA4KgP-cSlHCl5hofBtvBoR30oc4krg/viewform?usp=sf_link), this helps us to more effectively organize the event.

 ---